Reputation Management After an Arrest | The Discoverability Company

 Consult with a criminal defense attorney in your jurisdiction about eligibility.
 The filing fees and legal costs for expungement are typically modest compared to the long-term impact of having an arrest record dominate your search results.
 Our guide on removing arrest records covers the technical side of this process.

 Whether you pursue removal, suppression, or both, rebuilding your overall digital presence is essential.
-Think of it this way: you are not just trying to hide something negative, you are building a truthful, complete picture of who you are today.
+You are building a truthful, complete picture of who you are today.

 Start with the foundations.
 Claim or update your LinkedIn profile.
 Build a personal website.
 Make sure your social media profiles are professional and active.
 These properties carry real weight in Google and they give people who search your name something meaningful to find.